nschloe/purple-pi/README.md

-# mathjax-browser-extension
+# Green Pi

-This is a browser extension that, once installed, renders LaTeX-style mathematics on pages like GitHub.
+This is a browser extension that, once installed, renders LaTeX-style mathematics on pages that don't otherwise render math, like GitHub.

 For example [Cauchy's integral formula](https://en.wikipedia.org/wiki/Cauchy%27s_integral_formula):